 Vitamin K is a great example of this process and the importance of the need for healthy gut bacteria.

 There are 2 naturally occurring forms of Vitamin K, simply named K1 and K2.

 K1 is pretty useless in the body as is (It does play a partial role in the formation of blood clotting factors, but no other functions), and actually only a fraction of the K1 found in plants can be absorbed.
 The K1 that is absorbed is stored in your Liver for a time of need.
 It is then CONVERTED to K2 to be used.
 K2 is the usable form of K1.
 How is K1 converted to K2....BACTERIA!
 There are two ways to use bacteria to convert K1 into K2

 FYI: the Vitamin K injection given to infants is a synthetic form of Vitamin K1.

-Probiotics to Prevent Infections
+Probiotics in Infections Prevention

-Our probiotics are the first line of defence for our immune system.
+Our probiotics are the first line of defense for our immune system.
 In fact 70-80% of our immune system is found in the gut.
 Not only do the bacteria directly attack and consume invading microorganisms, they also digest the fiber in our food to form short chain fatty acids which are then an energy source for the cells that line our digestive system and prevent invaders from passing into the blood (including the lymph cells in the small intestines)...isn't our body amazing!

 What does this have to do with the Amniotic Sac?
 Actually quite a bit.
 We talked early about the need for antioxidant Vitamin C/E to prevent elevations in cytokines that increase inflammation and cause premature rupture of membranes.
 Probiotics play a similar role in the vagina.
 The probiotics of the vagina have a job of preventing invading bacteria from making their way up into the uterus and causing damaging and inflammation in the amniotic sac that may lead to premature labor.